Hepatitis C is a virus that causes an infection, liver inflammation, and eventually liver damage. It’s spread by contact with infected blood.

 Today’s treatments can virtually cure hepatitis C. Once you complete treatment, your viral load will be checked regularly.
 If the virus is still undetectable in your blood after three months, you’re considered “cured” of hepatitis C.

-About 15 to 25 percent of people who get hepatitis C will eventually clear the virus from their body entirely.
+About of people who get hepatitis C will eventually clear the virus from their body entirely.
 This can be done through treatment, or the body can spontaneously eliminate the virus.

 Having the hepatitis C virus once doesn’t protect you against contracting it again.
 However, if you encounter the virus in the future, your risk for infected again is dramatically lower because of your previous infection.
 The best way to avoid being infected again is to reduce behaviors that put you at risk.